FYT3RP4TIL/FYT3RP4TIL/README.md

 ## About Me
 * 🔭 I’m currently working on integrating ML in WebApps and Building Pipelines.
-* 💻 Proficient in Creating ML Models.
+* 💻 Proficient in Creating ML and Deep Learning Models.
 * 🌱 I’m currently learning Unsupervised Algorithms.
-* 💬 Ask me about Artificial Intelligance, CyberSecurity and its Future.
+* 💬 Ask me about Artificial Intelligance, CyberSecurity and their Future.
-* ⚡ Fun fact I've broken 3 keyboards by coding obviously :)
 * 📫 Reach me via Email- sudhanshupatil.work@gmail.com

 ## 🛠 Arsenal